Shopping with SNAP

 Frequently Asked Questions

-No, SNAP eligibility rules for slushies do not vary by state.
-The federal guidelines classify slushies as a prepared food item, making them ineligible for purchase with SNAP benefits nationwide.
+SNAP eligibility rules for slushies do not vary by state.
+The federal guidelines classify slushies as eligible if they are cold beverages intended for home consumption.
+However, individual store policies may differ, so it's always good to check with the retailer.